r2devops/hub/jobs/aws_s3_sync/README.md

 ## Objective

-This job uses the AWS CLI (v1 for now) in order to sync files between a directory and a target S3 bucket.
+This job uses the latest AWS CLI version (v2 for now) in order to sync files between a directory and a target S3 bucket.
 It's compatible with all s3 object storage (not only AWS).

 [AWS CLI](https://aws.amazon.com/cli/){:target="_blank"} is a unified tool to manage your AWS services.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.